javanster/instaJarl-v2/README.md

 # InstaJarl

 InstaJarl is a personal web application containing bookmarks and minor utilities, such as the current temperature and weather at the user's location, the time and date, and a searchbar.
-Its functionality and name is partly inspired by [InstaBart](https://instabart.no), made by [Morten Vaale Noddeland](https://mvn.no).
+It's functionality and name is partly inspired by [InstaBart](https://instabart.no), made by [Morten Vaale Noddeland](https://mvn.no).

 ![A screenshot of the web application](/public/exampleImage.png)